THE RULES – FROM APPLICATION TO CROWNING THE KING OF THE HILL

 - The qualifier segment will take place via Strava at any time by anybody until 12 Noon on 18 October 2017 and serves as the qualifier for the race.

-- The qualifier is a circular course and can be found on Strava under the segment title: Red Bull LionHeart qualifier route 2016
+- The qualifier is a one-way up course and can be found on Strava under the segment title: Red Bull LionHeart qualifier route 2017

-- To be eligible to qualify for race day, you will need to first run the qualifier and then register on www.redbulllionheart.com then download the Strava application and set your pace on the route.
-The Strava qualifying time will automatically show the runner’s position on the qualifiers board, which will continuously update as an indication of those eligible for the Race on 22 October.
+- To be eligible to qualify for race day, you will need to first run the qualifier and then register on www.redbulllionheart.com.
+The Strava qualifying time will automatically show the runner’s position on the qualifiers board, which will continuously update as an indication of those eligible for the Race on 21 October 2017.